Rugby Championship moved from New Zealand to Australia

 “SANZAAR ultimately determined that based on government-required quarantine protocols and commercial underwriting the Rugby Australia submission was the most desirable and workable in terms of tournament logistics for the essential pre-tournament preparation period and the six-week tournament itself,” Marinos said in a statement.

 Matches in Sydney might be able to be played in front of crowds of up to 20,000 fans observing social distancing.
-New Zealand’s current protocols do not allow crowds at major sports events, although those rules will likely have been relaxed by November.
+New Zealand’s current protocols have not allowed crowds at major sports events since a recent coronavirus outbreak in Auckland.
+Although, those rules will likely have been relaxed by November.

 Australia’s regulations are also expected to make it easier for teams to train while in mandatory isolation.
 Offers of financial support for the tournament from the Australian and New South Wales state governments also helped swing the decision.